 Required Related Courses

-Cooperative Program with Boston College
+Cooperative Program (Cross-Registration) with Boston College

-This cooperative program permits degree candidates at Boston University to pursue courses in areas of fluid mechanics and geophysics at Boston College.
+The Boston Area Consortium permits degree candidates at Boston University to pursue courses in areas of fluid mechanics and geophysics at Boston College.
 Cross-registration is designated by the symbols XAS (for undergraduate students) and XRG (for graduate students).